gsoleilhac/NSGAII.jl/README.md

 nsga_max(popsize, nbgen, z, init, fCV = CV, fcross = one_point_crossover!)
 ```

+*For permutations genotypes, the default crossover is the PMX (Partially-Mapped Crossover).*

 ### Mutation

 The default mutation for a binary vector is the *bitstring mutation* where each bit has a probability 1/l to be flipped (where l is the length of the vector)